moveit/moveit/.github/ISSUE_TEMPLATE/first_timers_only.md

 - [ ] 💾 **Commit** your changes

 - [ ] 🔀 **Start a Pull Request**.
 There are two ways how you can start a pull request:
-1. If you are not familiar with GitHub or the pull request model, [here is a guide you can follow](https://guides.github.com/activities/hello-world/) on how GitHub works.
+1. If you are not familiar with GitHub or how to create a pull request, [here is a guide you can follow](https://guides.github.com/activities/hello-world/) on how GitHub works.
 2. If you are familiar with the terminal or would like to learn to use it, [here is a great tutorial](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github) on how to send a pull request using the terminal.

 - [ ] 🏁 **Done** Ask in comments for a review :)